 Lydia is a wonderful teacher, full of passion and knowledge about water, how it flows on the land, and how we can better design our landscapes to sink the water into the ground.
 She taught us about greywater, rainwater catchment systems, incredible properties of water, as well as how to design a berm and swale on contour and then built it by hand as a group.

-We spent Sunday with John Valenzuela learning about soils.
+On Sunday, John Valenzuela joined us to teach about soils.
 He provided an overview of the different major climates on earth, how climates affect decomposition and soil development, and an introduction to all things compost.

 Like Lydia, John is overflowing with knowledge, stories, and passion that make his lessons engaging and memorable.
 After class time outside learning how to develop and support healthy soils, we built a compost pile and worked in the garden with John.